 Whenever possible, synchronous courses and/or virtual events should include the use of live captions.
 Providing live captioning for your course/event does the following:

 - Provides access to deaf/hard of heading individuals and individuals with cognitive challenges.

 - Allow those in noisy environments to remain engaged in the event

 Below, we have listed additional web conferencing and collaboration tools that have accessibility features built-in:

 - Google Hangouts Accessibility*

-PLEASE NOTE: These applications have not been reviewed for accessibility through the ASRB Process* and are not fully supported by Mason.
+PLEASE NOTE: Google Hangouts has not been reviewed for accessibility through the ASRB Process* and is not fully supported by Mason.